‘Overtly racist’: Lawsuit challenges Canada’s migrant farmworker system

 Century said the lawsuit is still in the early stages.
 A certification hearing is expected in the coming year to determine whether it can move forward.
 If it does, every current or former migrant farmworker who worked in Canada over the last 15 years would be considered part of the class.

-“[This is] only the first step of reckoning with the racist legacy of this country,” Century added.
+“[This is] only the first step of reckoning with the racist legacy” of this programme, Century added.

 “Ending tied employment today doesn’t cure the harm it has caused to generations of workers over the past 50-plus years.
 But at a bare minimum, it stops perpetuating that harm.”